Frequently Asked Questions

 How structured is the learning environment?

-What is the practical outcome of the Christian focus and principles?
+What is the practical outcome of a values-based approach?

 How can parents be involved?

-We warmly welcome parent involvement at South Auckland Middle School.
-An open-door policy will operate with parents, family and wider whānau, who are all welcome to visit the school, to talk informally with teachers and to look at their child’s work.
-The school will have a designated whānau or aiga space where families can meet with staff and each other.
-Brochures and information about local community support groups and educational opportunities will be available.
-The use of community members, parents, family and wider whānau as learning resources and tutors will be actively encouraged, and we will strive to build these relationships.
-A parent will be encouraged to be in partnership with the school for their child’s education.
+We warmly welcome parent involvement at Te Paerangi South Auckland Middle School.
+An open-door policy operates with parents, family and wider whānau, who are all welcome to visit the school, to talk informally with teachers and to look at their child’s work.
+The school has a designated whānau or aiga space where families can meet with staff and each other.
+The use of community members, parents, family and wider whānau as learning resources and tutors is actively encouraged, and we strive to build these relationships.
+A parent is encouraged to be in partnership with the school for their child’s education.